 Week 1:

-The first day starts with orientation on the campus of Hofstra University, where you will meet your peers, upperclassman mentors, staff and faculty.
-We will explain in greater detail the program and how the themes interplay in your experiences in and outside the classroom.
-The three days following orientation (Tuesday, Wednesday and Thursday) you will be at home working on biology, chemistry and writing assignments via Canvas.
-You will engage and learn with peers and faculty remotely via online chat and Skype video.
+The first day starts with orientation on Hofstra University's campus, where you'll meet your peers, upper-class student mentors, staff, and faculty.
+We will explain the program and how the themes relate to your experiences both inside and outside the classroom.
+After orientation, you'll be at home for the following days (Tuesday, Wednesday, Thursday, and Friday), working on biology, chemistry, mathematics, and writing assignments through Canvas.
+You'll engage and learn with peers and faculty remotely via online chat and Zoom.

 Week 2:

-Week 2 is the residential component of the transition program, where you work directly with peers, upperclassman mentors, faculty, and support staff.
-Campus living includes learning in and outside the classroom, including exposure to different teaching and learning styles, while also exploring campus life and student services.
-Paired with an upperclassman peer-mentor, you’ll experience firsthand one of the essential hallmarks of the program - community-building.
-Clustered team-building exercises help create a close-knit community of students working together, to be successful in areas including science, technology, engineering and mathematics.
+Week 2 is the residential part of the transition program, where you work directly with peers, upper-class student mentors, faculty, and support staff.
+Campus living involves learning both inside and outside the classroom, experiencing different teaching and learning styles, and exploring campus life and student services.
+Paired with an upper-class peer mentor, you’ll directly experience one of the core aspects of the program—building community.
+Team-building activities help foster a close-knit community of students working together to succeed in areas like science, technology, engineering, and mathematics.

 Week 3:

-Monday, Tuesday and Wednesday of this week you will, again, engage in interactive assignments and activities online via Canvas, discussion boards, where you continue to build upon concepts and ideas introduced earlier.
-The transition program closes with an induction luncheon, hosted by the Collegiate Science and Technology Entry Program, where you are installed as a CSTEP member.
-In many ways this is the beginning of your college experience, given the impending academic school year.
-We will outline your next steps as you embark upon an enriched college experience leading to graduation, where CSTEP will be there every step of the way.
+On Monday, Tuesday, Wednesday, and Thursday of this week, you will once again participate in interactive assignments and activities online through Canvas discussion boards, where you will continue to develop concepts and ideas introduced earlier.
+The transition program concludes with an induction luncheon hosted by the Collegiate Science and Technology Entry Program, during which you will be installed as a CSTEP member.
+In many ways, this marks the beginning of your college journey, especially with the upcoming academic year.
+We will outline your next steps as you begin an enriching college experience that leads to graduation, with CSTEP supporting you every step of the way.

-Is a week of chemistry, biology and writing really going to help me once I start school?
+Will a week of chemistry, biology, mathematics, and writing help me once I start school?

-We will explore effective learning and engagement practices leading to your success whether in biology, chemistry, writing or otherwise.
-The experiences would ideally help solidify your focus on being a successful college student.
-Access to an established close-knit community of peers, mentors and professors can also help facilitate your success as an individual and college student.
+We will explore effective learning and engagement strategies to help you succeed in biology, chemistry, writing, and other subjects.
+These experiences will help strengthen your focus on becoming a successful college student.
+Additionally, access to a supportive, close-knit community of peers, mentors, and professors can help you thrive both as an individual and as a student.

-The curriculum is delivered through videos, readings and other methods designed to engage students.
-The content is designed to engage students individually and collectively, through forums promoting learning and community.
+The curriculum is delivered through videos, readings, and other methods to engage students.
+The content is designed to involve students both individually and as a group through forums that promote learning and community.

-Does the CSTEP Program offer additional services throughout the academic school year?
+Does the CSTEP Program provide additional services throughout the academic year?

-We work extensively with students throughout the academic school year(s) providing services through the following categories:
+We work closely with students during the school year(s), offering services in the following categories:

 - Summer Transition Program